 When using the railing with a bench, you’ll also have the added benefit of creating place where you can take in the sun or the sunset on a nice summer night.
 Flowerpots can also be hung on the railings, or you can personalize them in other creative ways.

 If you want to attach a boat to your pontoon, you have to either use mooring rings or bollards.
 When choosing, take into account the specific nature of the pontoon boat structure and the size of the boat.

 Bollards and mooring rings are available in a variety of sizes, either hot-dip galvanized or made of stainless steel.

 When the boat is kept next to the floating pontoon, it can get scratched when it is moves in the water with wind or small waves.
 How can this damage be avoided?

 That’s easy; just attach fenders to the pontoon to avoid contact between the body of the boat and the floating pontoon.

 Our range includes long-lasting fenders of different sizes; available in white or grey.

 5. Lights with solar cells

-A quick and cheap way to light the pontoon is to use wireless solar-powered bollards and LED lights that create a pleasant atmosphere on the pontoon and in the surrounding area in the evenings.
+A quick and cheap way to light the bridge is to use wireless solar-powered bollards and LED lights that create a pleasant atmosphere on the floating bridge and in the surrounding area in the evenings.

 6. Extending boat spaces